GLOBAL MARKETS-Cyprus, European data rattle shares, oil and euro

 NEW YORK, March 21 Global equity markets, crude

-oil and the euro fell on Thursday on growing fears of a banking
+oil and the euro fell on Thursday on fears of a potential

 Upbeat U.S. reports on housing, future economic activity and